 The so called 'scratched

-could have been included with he following phase.
-The
+could have been included with the following phase.

-coins exhibit one common characteristic in that they
+The coins exhibit one common characteristic in that

-have a cross apparently scratched into one quarter of
+they have a cross apparently scratched into one

-the reverse die.
-The two basic designs are
+quarter of the reverse die.
+The two basic

-derived from the long cross type of Aethelred and
+designs are derived from the long cross type of

-from an as yet untraced facing bust type.
+Aethelred and from an as yet untraced facing bust

 with late phase III and many Phase V coins - but it

-this phase and attracts more interest as a distinct
+to this phase and attracts more interest as a

 not online yet

-fifth phase of Hiberno-Norse coins is really a bit of
+Hiberno-Norse coins is really a bit of a kludge.
+It

-a kludge.
-It is a dumping ground for an extensive
+is a dumping ground for an extensive series of

-series of pennies which vary widely in design and
+pennies which vary widely in design and which by

 aproximately 40 years between 1060 and 1100 AD.

-from the recurring long cross / radiate bust of
+recurring long cross / radiate bust of Aethelred II

-is so wide that many of these coins are unique -
+wide that many of these coins are unique - though

-though there are some common dies and designs which
+there are some common dies and designs which tend to